 1. Outsourced payroll leaves no room for error

-While the C-suite may not give too much thought to payroll when all is working well, they’ll quickly be aware of it if things go wrong.
+While the C-suite may not give too much thought to payroll services when all is working well, they’ll quickly be aware of it if things go wrong.
 And this does happen, says Lally.
 “People see payroll as an admin function but it is a very important part of every organisation.
 People only come to work because they have bills to pay,” she points out.

 “The majority of the UK working population don’t have substantial savings and are just three pay days away from being homeless, so when pay is incorrect or late it has a big impact.
 Everyone in the C-suite should be interested in this because you’ve got a big cash investment in your people, in training them up and developing them, and they will walk [if their pay isn't right].
 You only need to pay somebody incorrectly or late once and they will lose all confidence in their employer.”